 We'll help you consider the variables, lay out the options and make the process comfortable and efficient.
 With offices, employees and agents in 12 states, we’re never far away and we’ll be there when you need us the most.

 1This is a solicitation of insurance.
 An agent (or the company) may contact you.
 ERIE® life and health insurance products and services are provided by Erie Family Life Insurance Company.
 The policy has terms, limitations and exclusions under which the policy may be continued in force or discontinued.
 For costs, complete details and licensure information, contact an ERIE agent or visit erieinsurance.com/medicare-supplement.
 Eligibility for insurance coverage will be determined at the time of application, based upon applicable underwriting guidelines and rules in effect at that time.
 In some states, Medicare Supplement policies are available to disabled individuals under the age of 65.
 Not all plans are available in all states and not all ERIE agents offer Medicare Supplement insurance.
-Medicare Supplement insurance is not available in the District of Columbia, New York and Wisconsin.
+Medicare Supplement insurance is not available in the District of Columbia and New York.
 Life insurance is not available in New York.

 2The Henry J. Kaiser Family Foundation report on Medicare beneficiaries’ out-of-pocket health care spending.